 - Immediately seek protection- put something between you and the assailant;

 - If you know where the assailant is and there appears to be an escape route available, consider trying to escape.
 If in doubt find the safest area and secure it as best you can.

-- Contact the office of public safety (911 on a campus phone or 417-865-2815) and advise the officer of what is taking place and your location.
+- Contact Public Safety (ext.
+7000) and advise the officer of what is taking place and your location.